celo-org/docs/docs/community/release-process/attestation-service.md

 :::tip note

-This release process will be adopted from Attestation Service v1.2.0 onwards.
+This release process is currently in use.

 :::